-When you start a job, you can usually either choose a super fund or let your employer choose for you.
+When you start a job, you can usually choose a super fund or let your employer choose for you.

-Understanding the basics can help you work out what kind of account you get and whether it's right for you.
+Understanding the basics can help you work out what kind of account to get and whether it's right for you.

-If you want to choose your own — or change your account — there are lots of options.
+If you want to choose your own — or change your account — there are plenty of options.

-Most funds offer a simple, low-fee option, called a MySuper product.
+Most super funds offer a simple, low-fee option, called a MySuper product.
 This is the default product your employer will use for you unless you choose a different option.